 We watched as Freddy spat, rinsed, gargled and then, without another backwards glanced, shuffled out of the room, closing the door behind him.

-Well, that was...
+Well, that was —

 I could only nod, letting my eyes flutter shut.

-, did I feel it.
-Sucking in a breath, I bit down on the inside of my cheek, trying to stifle the squeak of pain that was clawing its way up my throat.
+It took a second for me to feel the potion, but when I did, I felt it.
+Oh man, did I feel it.
+Sucking in a breath, I bit down on the inside of my cheek, trying to stifle the squeak of pain clawing its way up my throat.
 We were witches and wizards, for Merlin’s sake!
 Shouldn’t we have made a good, painless antiseptic by now?
 One that didn’t make me want to set myself on fire, perhaps?

 “Sorry,” Potter muttered.

 I opened my eyes, ready to make some snippy, snide remark — most likely along the lines of ‘You’re apologizing?
 Where’s the flying pig?’ — but the words died in my throat.

 Because Potter was staring at me with the most curiously intense look in his eyes, his face inches from mine, and I could see every one of his annoyingly handsome features in detail.
 The dark, tousled hair.
 The faint scar slicing through his left eyebrow.
 The straight nose and completely unfair, Michelangelo-sculpted cheekbones.
 The lips that curved into a wry smirk.
 And the eyes.

 Oh Merlin, the eyes.
-Describing them was impossible —anyway I did it, it would just end up sounding clichéd and overdone.
-But, oh Merlin.
-They really were kaleidoscopes of colour and swirling eddies of burnt, liquid gold.
+Describing them was impossible — any way I did it, it would just end up sounding clichéd and trite.
+But they really were kaleidoscopes of colour and swirling eddies of burnt liquid gold.
 And they really were smoldering and dusky and any other trashy-romance-novel adjective you could think of.
 They were all of that and more.

 Potter’s smirk widened, somehow becoming more smug than before.
 “One second.”

-Yes, I was annoying and irritating (well, to him, at least).
+Yes, we hated each other with a burning passion.
+Yes, I was annoying and irritating to him.
 But I was the annoying and irritating sister of his best friend.
 The same best friend who was lying in a hospital bed at this very moment.
-Somewhere, deep inside Potter’s very chivalrous, very Gryffindor mind, he felt the need to...
-I don’t know.
-Protect me?
-That sounded wrong.
-Look out for me, is more like it.
+Somewhere, deep inside Potter’s very chivalrous, very Gryffindor mind, he felt the need to...Protect me?
+No, that wasn't the right word.
+Look out for me, was more like it.

 I didn’t like that idea.
-To Potter, I was another pesky responsibility.
+To Potter, I was just another pesky responsibility.
 A burden.
 I was the little sister that everyone in the family had to look out for.